 Concludes all grantmaking

-Makes final culminating grants and shifts to active dissemination and ongoing monitoring.
+Makes final grant allocations focused on global opportunity, leverage and the Atlantic Fellows program.
+Shifts to dissemination and ongoing monitoring.

 Concludes all operations